akka/akka-http/docs/src/main/paradox/scala/http/introduction.md

 ## Using Akka HTTP

 Akka HTTP is provided as independent modules from Akka itself under its own release cycle.
-Akka HTTP is @ref[compatible](compatibility-guidelines.md) with Akka 2.5 and any later 2.x versions.
+Akka HTTP is @ref[compatible](compatibility-guidelines.md) with Akka 2.5 and any later 2.x versions released during the lifetime of Akka HTTP 10.1.x.
 The modules, however, do *not* depend on `akka-actor` or `akka-stream`, so the user is required to choose an Akka version to run against and add a manual dependency to `akka-stream` of the chosen version.

 sbt